 While they cannot ensure the safety of everyone who comes onto the property, owners and operators of these types of businesses are expected to anticipate foreseeable types of harm.
 For example, they are expected to be aware that a customer may slip in a restroom with a slippery floor or that equipment with certain damage done to it may result in burns.
 On the other hand, they are not necessarily expected to know that a truck driver will pull into the gas station while driving drunk and crash into the pumps, igniting them and causing harm to other patrons.

 If a foreseeable risk exists, and a gas station or convenience store owner does not repair the dangerous condition or provide warnings, and a customer is hurt, the owner may be liable.
 In order to establish a premises liability claim, an injured plaintiff will need to prove that the property owner or operator knew or should have known about a particular risk but failed to take steps to fix the problem or put out warnings for customers.

 Proving that a gas station or convenience store knew or should have known about a particular risk can be challenging.
 It only becomes more challenging as time passes.
 In some cases, there is video surveillance of the premises that can be a powerful tool in a premises liability lawsuit.
 However, in many cases, videotape is reused, which means that if you wait to contact an attorney, you may lose crucial evidence for your case.Retain an Experienced Premises Liability Attorney in Los Angeles

-At Sharifi Firm, PLC, our Los Angeles premises liability lawyers may be able to help you establish gas station and convenience store liability after a serious accident.
+At Sharifi Firm, APC, our Los Angeles premises liability lawyers may be able to help you establish gas station and convenience store liability after a serious accident.
 We can put our experience, skill, and strong reputation to work for you.
 For a free consultation, call us at 1-866-422-7222 or contact us online.
 Our injury attorneys also represent people in Temecula, Rancho Cucamonga, San Bernardino, and Riverside, among other Southern California cities.